 By the late 1960s, word of his remarkable recovery had spread, so with a long queue of eager patients, he swapped his career in dentistry for one in cancer treatment.
 Over the following decades, he successfully treated thousands of cancer patients, many with advanced disease.

-Among his success stories is a stage IV uterine cancer patient, who, using his protocol, survived 34 years after her diagnosis, living until the age of 95.
+Among his many success stories is a stage IV uterine cancer patient, who, using his protocol, survived 34 years after her diagnosis, living until the age of 95.
 To put this into context, the average 5-year survival rate for stage IV uterine cancer is just 17%.